-To respond to the mandate of the shareholders, the Audit Committee conducts audits of the execution of duties by the Directors and Executive Officers and performs other duties as prescribed by laws and regulations and the Articles of Incorporation to ensure the sound and sustainable growth of the Honda Group.
+To respond to the mandate of the shareholders, the Audit Committee conducts audits of the execution of duties by the Directors and Executive Officers and performs other duties as prescribed by laws and regulations and the Articles of Incorporation to ensure the sound and sustainable growth of the Company.
 The Audit Committee is composed of two Inside Directors and three Outside Directors.
 The Chairperson of the Audit Committee is selected from among Independent Outside Directors.
 To ensure the effectiveness of the audit, full-time members of the Audit Committee are elected by resolutions of the Board of Directors.

-Audit Committee Members (as of June 19, 2024) Yoichiro Ogawa (Chairperson) (Outside Director) Asako Suzuki (Full-time Audit Committee Member) Jiro Morisawa (Full-time Audit Committee Member) Kunihiko Sakai (Outside Director) Ryoko Nagata (Outside Director) Mr. Yoichiro Ogawa, a Director, has abundant experience and considerable knowledge as a certified public accountant, and Mr. Jiro Morisawa, also a Director, has had sufficient operating experience in the finance and accounting departments of the Company and its subsidiaries.
+Mr. Yoichiro Ogawa, a Director, has abundant experience and considerable knowledge as a certified public accountant, and Mr. Jiro Morisawa, also a Director, has had sufficient work experience in the finance and accounting departments of the Company and its subsidiaries.
 Both qualify as "persons with considerable knowledge related to finance and accounting," as specified under Article 121-9 of the Regulation for Enforcement of the Companies Act of Japan.
 Additionally, the Company's Audit Committee has recognized Messrs.
 Yoichiro Ogawa and Jiro Morisawa as "specialists in finance in the Audit Committee" as specified in the regulations of the U.S. Securities and Exchange Commission, based on Article 407 of the U.S. Public Company Accounting Reform and Investor Protection Act of 2002 (Sarbanes-Oxley Act of 2002).
 All five members of the Audit Committee remain independent as specified by the regulations of the U.S. Securities and Exchange Commission.

-Specific discussion topics at the Audit Committee in FY2024 are as follows.
+Specific discussion topics at the Audit Committee in the fiscal year ended March 31, 2025 are as follows.

-Specific discussion topics at the Audit Committee in FY2024
+Specific discussion topics at the Audit Committee in FY Ended Mar.
+31, 2025

-- Basic policy/annual activity plan - Quarterly audit implementation status - Quarterly review of consolidated financial statements by the Accounting Auditor - Implementation status of internal audits, etc.
+Basic policy / annual activity plan

-Corporate Governance 12 23
+Quarterly audit implementation status

-Compliance13 37
+Summary report on the status of annual audit and the results of consolidated financial statement review by the Accounting Auditor

-Risk Management 14 10
+Implementation status of internal audits, etc.